For the Love of God: Artistic responses

 In June and July 2007 Polish artist Peter Fuss presented his work For the Laugh of God at the exhibitions in Gdańsk and London parodying Hirst's For the Love of God.
 The work was a plastic human skull covered in "artificial diamonds".

 A photo of the work thrown out with rubbish bags outside the White Cube gallery was a spoof by artist Laura Keeble who created a replica skull with 6522 Swarovski crystals.

 In 2008, the Gaelic-language publisher Ùr-sgeul published a short story by Maoilios Caimbeul, "An Claigeann aig Damien Hirst" ("Damian Hirst's Skull"), as a fictional response to the work of art.
 This in turn was followed in 2009 by a single performed by the Gaelic rock band, Na Gathan, "Claigeann Damien Hirst" ("Damian Hirst's Skull"), released by Ùr-sgeul, which was inspired by Caimbeul's work.
 The song was shortlisted in the Nòs-ùr contest for a new song in a Celtic language or Scots.

 In December 2008 Hirst threatened to sue the artist Cartrain for copyright infringement.
 Cartrain had incorporated photos of For the Love of God into collages and sold them on the Internet.

 In 2009, Spanish artist Eugenio Merino unveiled a piece entitled "4 The Love of Go(l)d", a giant sculpture, encased in glass, of Hirst shooting himself in the head.
 Merino, in fact an admirer of Hirst, intended the piece as a comment on the emphasis on money within the art world, and with Hirst in particular.
 "I thought that, given that he thinks so much about money, his next work could be that he shot himself", said Merino.
 "Like that the value of his work would increase dramatically ...
 Obviously, though, he would not be around to enjoy it."

 In 2015, the band Rosie released a song called "For The Love of God", which contains lyrics written from the perspective of the jewelled skull.
 The song was featured in the rhythm video game The Metronomicon: Slay the Dance Floor.

 In popular culture

 The piece appears in the second episode of the American-Japanese animated television series Neo Yokio, when it is possessed by a demon at the Metropolitan Museum of Art.

+The skull appears in the music video of Simian Mobile Disco's song "Audacity of Huge", where the singer mentions owning a Damien Hirst telephone.

 A diamond encrusted skull based on For the Love of God serves as the driving force in the video game 50 Cent: Blood on the Sand.

 For the Love of God graces the cover art of Canadian rapper Tory Lanez's single "Diamonds", which he released on SoundCloud in 2017.

 In issue #10 of the 2016 comic book series The Flintstones, a similarly gem-encrusted skull appears in an art gallery.